inercia/python-skel/README.md

 - search for all the occurrences of XXXX and replace them by your project name
 - search for all the XXXX* files and rename them accordingly
 - customize anything you want on the `buildout*` scripts
-- add all your requierements in the `reqs.*` files
 - add your code in the `sources` directory